wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 timeout
 ^^^^^^^

-Defines the maximum timeout the Wazuh Kibana plugin use when making requests.
+Defines the maximum timeout the Wazuh Kibana plugin uses when making requests.
 It will be ignored if the value is set under 1500 milliseconds.

 +--------------------+-------------------------------+
 | **Default value**  | 20000 (milliseconds)          |